HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 ### Installation

-1. HPE Ezmeral Container Platform can be deployed by running ```site.yml``` or by running individual playbooks.
+1. HPE Ezmeral Runtime Enterprise can be deployed by running ```site.yml``` or by running individual playbooks.
 Each playbook description can be found further in this document

 Run the below command to execute the Lite Touch Installation.

    ```
 	  ansible-playbook -i hosts site.yml  --ask-vault-pass

    ```
 In case if user want to deploy through individual playbooks.
 Sequence of playbooks to be followed are: